Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 - [Conclusion](#conclusion)
 - [References](#references)

 ## Datasets

-We present here the two main datasets used for this project.
-You can find them following the link in the upper menu.
+We present the two main datasets used in this project.
+You can access them via the link in the top menu.

 #### Quotebank

-We do we have here ?
-The full dataset is made of 178 million quotations together with a list of possible speaker ranked by probability, the name of the most probable speaker and its [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) Qid, when it has been published, and where it has been published.
-The later is important because this information has been exctracted out of 162 million English news articles published between 2008 and 2020 included, so one might want to keep records of it.
+What do we have here?
+The full dataset consists of 178 million quotations, along with a list of possible speakers ranked by probability, the name of the most likely speaker, and their [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) QID (when available), as well as when and where the quotation was published.
+The latter is particularly important because this information was extracted from 162 million English news articles published between 2008 and 2020, so one might want to keep a record of it.

-162 million, 178 million, but who did that ?
-Well it's the nice library assistant Quobert, and it does it freely.
-Here is a nice picture (taken from [this publication](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf)[^1] explaining in full detail how the dataset has been collected) that could help you to grasp Quobert's workflow.
+162 million, 178 million—but who did all that?
+Well, it’s thanks to the helpful library assistant, Quobert, and it does it all for free.
+Here's a helpful image (taken from [this publication](https://dlab.epfl.ch/people/west/pub/Vaucher-Spitz-Catasta-West_WSDM-21.pdf)[^1]) that explains in full detail how the dataset was collected and might help you better understand Quobert's workflow.

 <figure>
     <p align="center">